zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 functional.

-.. note:: JACK MIDI requires a JACK server to be running,
-	which means you probably want to use it with the JACK audio backend.
+.. note:: JACK MIDI requires a JACK server to be running, which means you probably want to use it with the JACK audio backend.

+.. note:: Only JACK works at the moment.

 MIDI Devices
 ------------

 .. image:: /_static/img/first-run-midi-devices.png
+   :align: center

 These are the discovered devices that will be auto-connected and ready to use every time you run Zrythm.
 Click "Rescan" to scan for devices again.

-.. tip:: All of the settings mentioned here are also available in the
-	preferences (Ctr+Shift+P or File->Preferences), so don't worry if you selected the wrong settings.
+.. tip:: All of the settings mentioned here are also available in the preferences (Ctr+Shift+P or File->Preferences), so don't worry if you selected the wrong settings.